-Teams that are selected to attend the fly-off must confirm their participation with the online form that was sent to all supervisors no later than Tuesday, April 22, 2014.
-Alternate teams will be notified by Wednesday, April 23, 2014 if a primary team has declined their invitation.
-Occasionally a team will drop out after April 22nd at this point we will contact alternate teams in the order of their ranking to see if they would like the spot.
+Teams that are selected to attend the Finals must confirm their participation with the form that was sent to all supervisors no later than Tuesday, April 25, 2017.
+Alternate teams will be notified by Wednesday, April 26, 2017 if a primary team has declined their invitation.
+Occasionally a team will drop out after April 25th so at this point we will contact alternate teams in the order of their ranking to see if they would like the spot.